kgorman/ansible-roles_tokumx-install/README.md

 ansible-roles_tokumx_install
 =========

-Installs [TokuMX](http://www.tokutek.com/tokumx-for-mongodb/) and starts up a nice base configuration that should be pre-set for high performance.
+Installs [TokuMX](http://www.tokutek.com/tokumx-for-mongodb/) and starts up a nice base configuration with security enabled that should be pre-set for high performance.
 TokuMX is a high performance fork of the popular MongoDB.

 Role Variables
 --------------